Xilinx/finn/docs/archive.md

 # Archive

-**The following blog posts are from previous releases, in the future posts will be made in [GitHub discussions](https://github.com/Xilinx/finn/discussions/categories/announcements) under Announcements**
+**The following blog posts are from previous releases.
+We now post [Announcements](https://github.com/Xilinx/finn/discussions/categories/announcements) on GitHub Discussions**

 <ul>
   {% for post in site.posts %}